thibault-yellowstones/pikciotokens-use-cases/equity_tokens/README.md

 ### Allowances conditions
 No specific restrictions on allowances.

+One might decide to forbid allowances though, depending on the use case (maybe the company does not allow it).

 ### Others
 The Shares token introduces another form of allowance called delegation.
-This mechanism is also known as procuration.
+This mechanism is also known as vote by proxy.

 Delegation lets shareholders temporarily forward their shareholder rights to someone else.
 Shareholder rights can only be delegated to one person at a time.